dlt-hub/dlt/docs/website/blog/2024-04-12-portable-etl.md

 underscoring the shift towards interoperability and backend agnosticism in data engineering practices.
 This approach illustrates a shift in the data landscape, moving from monolithic systems to flexible, adaptive solutions that can meet specific organizational needs without heavy dependencies or extensive infrastructure.

+Read more about it on [Dagworks blog post on dlt](https://blog.dagworks.io/p/slack-summary-pipeline-with-dlt-ibis).

 ## Closing thoughts